mikerenfro/df-map-export/README.md

 Ideally, right after you start a new embark with DFHack enabled, pause the game and run `export-map` in DFHack.
 By default, `export-map` will not show any fully subterranean elevations to reduce spoilers.
-Run it as `export-map spoilers` (or any other parameter) to get exports from all elevations.
+Run it as `export-map spoilers` to get exports from all elevations.
 This will write a set of elevation-*.txt files to the main Dwarf Fortress folder.

 ## Elevations folder